How to Create Engaging Visual Content for Social Media

 Source: Food Network Instagram

 Incorporating visual elements central to your brand’s identity on social media will attract potential customers and increase engagement.

 You also want to ensure that the subject of your visuals is clear.
 So, avoid taking product photos in dark environments.
 Best to use natural light, so you don’t overexpose the images.
 Finally, balance out the contrast when using black and white backgrounds to ensure accessibility.

 Visual content on social media isn’t relegated to images and videos alone.
 GIFs, animations, and memes are just as creative and attractive.
 GIFs are a great way to get creative and still develop exciting visuals to convey your message.

 You don’t need to be a badass animator or hire a graphic designer.
 Take advantage of free tools and extensions to help you out.
+For example, there are tools available that simplify the process of crafting creative photo collage ideas.
+These collages can often be as visually engaging as animations or GIFs, presenting a visual story to your audience.
 Web apps like simpleshow video maker help you create animated explainer videos in minutes.

 GIFs tend to capture attention quickly, as they’re looped short visuals that tell a specific story.